Skip to main content

 Diagnostic Evaluation (90791)

-A comprehensive psychiatric evaluation including history, mental status examination, and treatment recommendations.
+A full psychiatric evaluation including history, mental status examination, and treatment recommendations.
 Typically performed at intake and billed once per treatment episode.
 Does not include psychological testing.

 Common Questions